NOOSPHERE-EXISTS/963/index.md

 # "Noosphere Exists" and The Currency of Reason

-We define a new currency: **NOX**—a currency of reason, of non-greed, and of trust.
-Its function is to make truth omnipresent, and serve humanity.  **NOX** is meant to be a symbol of shared purpose; above all love for each other.
-The **Noosphere** is a space of collective human thought—it comforts those seeking meaning, and shared prosperity.  **NOX** is a metaphysical seed.
+We define a new currency: **NX**—a currency of reason, of non-greed, and of trust.
+Its function is to make truth omnipresent, and serve humanity.  **NX** is meant to be a symbol of shared purpose; above all love for each other.
+The **Noosphere** is a space of collective human thought—it comforts those seeking meaning, and shared prosperity.  **NX** is a metaphysical seed.

 ## Disposition

-Total fixed supply: 963,963,963 **NOX** tokens.
+Total fixed supply: 963,963,963 **NX** tokens.
 Over 90% placed into liquidity.
 The rest distributed across purpose-bound wallets (see program.md).
 Each wallet corresponds to a value or goal.
 When the time is exact, when consensus and worth align, these wallets will release tokens from the escrow, releasing them gradually for their purpose.

-**NOX** is ERC20, immutable and permissionless.
+**NX** is ERC20, immutable and permissionless.
 No mint, no freeze, no admin.

-**NOX** grows organically, through increasing recognition of its value.
+**NX** grows organically, through increasing recognition of its value.
 Its value will rise, against fiat or gold, but also in minds and actions as a universal tool.

-**NOX** is wealth with purpose.
+**NX** is wealth with purpose.
 Truth in value, value in truth.

 # Noosphere Exists (XOO) - Overview

 Contract: `0x0000000000000000000000000000000000000000`

 * Name: **Noosphere Exists**
-* Symbol: **NOX**
+* Symbol: **NX**
 * Chain: **Ethereum**
 * Total Supply: **963,963,963**
 * Decimals: 18